-Coordinates of a point in space, distance between two points; Section formula, direction ratios and direction cosines, angle between two intersecting lines.
-Skew lines, the shortest distance between them and its equation.
-Equations of a line and a plane in different forms; intersection of a line and a plane, coplanar lines, equation of a sphere, its centre and radius.
+Coordinates of a point in space, the distance between two points; Section formula, direction ratios, and direction cosines, angle between two intersecting lines.
+Skew lines, the shortest distance between them and their equation.
+Equations of a line and a plane in different forms; the intersection of a line and a plane, coplanar lines, equation of a sphere, its centre and radius.
 Diameter form of the equation of a sphere.

 Unit 14: Vector Algebra

 Vectors and Scalars, the addition of vectors, components of a vector in two dimensions and three-dimensional space, scalar and vector products, scalar and vector triple product.
 Application of vectors to plane geometry.

 Unit 15: Measures of Central Tendency and Dispersion

 Calculation of Mean, median and mode of grouped and ungrouped data.
 Calculation of standard deviation, variance and mean deviation for grouped and ungrouped data.